top of page

 A Missing Link: The Gut Microbiome

-Remember, Urolithin A isn't found directly in pomegranates.
+Urolithin A is not found directly in pomegranates.
 Instead, our gut microbiome plays a crucial role in converting ellagitannin polyphenols into this potent postbiotic nutrient.
 However, research has shown that less than 30-40% of adults have the right microbiome flora to produce Urolithin A. And, even for those fortunate enough to have the right flora, obtaining a clinically proven dose of Urolithin A from pomegranate juice is not advised due to its high sugar content.
 This is where Mitopure comes in.

 Mitopure: Bridging the Gap